 I never worked with Visual Studio paid editions, so I am not sure how source control works when you have it integrated in IDE but so far using source control like this seems just fine.

-if you find this article useful, please drop a comment or consider sharing either the article or the blog using the social icons.
+if you find this article useful, please drop a comment or consider sharing it on social networks.